Wrentit: Description

-The wrentit is a small, 15 cm bird with uniform dull olive, brown, or grayish plumage.
+The wrentit is a small, 14–16 cm bird with uniform dull olive, brown, or grayish plumage.
 It has short wings and a long tail often held high (hence the comparison to wrens).
 It has a short bill and a pale iris.
 Given its retiring nature and loud voice, the wrentit is more likely to be detected by its call than by sight.
 The distinct sound that it makes is similar to the sound of a ping-pong ball falling on the table.

 Systematics

-The wrentit has been variously placed in its own family, the Chamaeidae, or with the long-tailed tits (Aegithalidae), the true tits and chickadees (Paridae), the "Old World warblers" (Sylviidae), and with the "Old World babblers" (Timaliidae).
-The American Ornithologists' Union places the wrentit in the latter family, giving it the distinction of being the only babbler known from the New World.
-This is based on DNA–DNA hybridization studies, which are phenetic, however, and therefore not considered methodologically adequate today.
+The wrentit when first described by William Gambel in 1845 was included in the genus Parus in the tit and chickadee family (Paridae), but even then he had doubts as to that placement, and just two years later, he described a new genus Chamaea for it, in which it has remained subsequently.
+Until the advent of modern genetic studies, it had been variously placed in its own family, the Chamaeidae, or with the "Old World warblers" (Sylviidae), or (by Ernst Mayr in 1946) in the parrotbill family (Paradoxornithidae), or most frequently, with the "Old World babblers" (Timaliidae).
+The American Ornithologists' Union concurred with the latter family, giving it the distinction of being the only babbler known from the New World.

-Through DNA sequence analysis, it was subsequently discovered that the wrentit was more closely allied to Sylvia warblers and some aberrant "babblers".
+Through DNA sequence genetic analysis, it was first suggested that the wrentit was more closely allied to Sylvia warblers and some aberrant "babblers".
 These consequently must be placed in the family Sylviidae together with the wrentit and the parrotbills which also turned out to be close relatives.
-Thus, the wrentit is the only American species of the "true" or sylviid warblers.
-Peculiarly, the Dartford warbler and close relatives like Marmora's warbler bear an uncanny resemblance to the wrentit; their ecology is quite similar indeed, as all are birds of Mediterranean scrub.
+This placed the wrentit as the only American species of the "true" or sylviid warblers.
+Notably, the Dartford warbler and close relatives like Marmora's warbler bear an uncanny resemblance to the wrentit; their ecology is quite similar indeed, as all are birds of Mediterranean scrub.
 However, biogeography and the molecular data build a strong case for this similarity being a case of convergent evolution between birds that are close relatives but by far not as close as their appearance would suggest.

-Alice Cibois suggested that as some babblers are closer to typical warblers than these are to marsh-warblers for example, the Sylviidae should be merged into the Timaliidae.
-As such an abolishing of the senior synonym would require a formal International Commission on Zoological Nomenclature ruling and the typical warblers and relatives are still a monophyletic group at present, this proposal is not advanced by most researchers until the remaining Sylviidae and Timaliidae genera are studied as regards their relationships.

-In 2019, a major taxonomic revision of species formerly classified as "babblers" recovered Chamaea as being most closely allied with the parrotbills and fulvettas, which are otherwise an exclusively Asian group.
-Due to their phylogenetic and morphological distinctiveness, the family Paradoxornithidae was revived for this group, including the wrentit.
+Then in 2019, a major taxonomic revision of species formerly classified as "babblers" recovered Chamaea as being most closely allied with the parrotbills and fulvettas, which are also an otherwise exclusively Asian group.
+Due to their phylogenetic and morphological distinctiveness, the family Paradoxornithidae was revived for this group, including the wrentit, as noted presciently in Ernst Mayr's suggestion from 1946.